Back to blog

 Agile Testing Quadrants or Agile Testing Matrix?

-First, we need to clear one thing: as with everything in IT, even this simple table needs to have many names!
-Chances are that you will come across it as an Agile Matrix, Testing Matrix, Testing Quadrants, or Agile quadrants.
+First, we need to clear one thing: as almost everything in the IT sector, even this simple table might have many names!
+Chances are that you will come across it as an Agile Matrix, Testing Matrix, Testing Quadrants, or Agile Quadrants.
 All of them refer to the same thing.
 The only exception is the Agile Testing Matrix which may refer to both Agile Testing Quadrants and its precursor the Named Agile Testing Matrix.

 Testing matrix

 When speaking about Testing in Agile, there is probably not a single more important person to its development than Lisa Crispin and Janet Gregory.
 Their book, Agile Testing, has helped many testers.
 Testing Pyramid was born while Mike Cohn tried to explain the nuances of automation to Lisa’s team (Experience of Test Automation - chapter 1 Section 1.3.)
-Agile Testing Book played a key role in the popularization of Agile Testing Quadrants, where the creation of ATQ is often misattributed to this wonderful duo.
-As Lisa Crispin explained in her blog - they improved on the older concept by Brian Marick - an Agile Testing Matrix created as part of his blog series presenting his vision of testing in Agile.
-So Agile Testing Quadrants have almost 20- year-long history and they are still one of the best models used for testing.
+This book, a true agile manifesto, played a key role in the popularization of Agile Testing Quadrants.
+The creation of ATQ is often misattributed to this wonderful duo.
+As Lisa Crispin explained in her blog - they improved on the older concept by Brian Marick.
+So Agile Testing Quadrants have almost 20- year-long history and they are still one of the best models used for various types of testing.

-Let’s say we have e-commerce shop development that is going nicely.
-However, there is one enormous risk on the horizon, namely quite a lot of features, each tested separately so no one is sure how they will work in the real world.
+Let’s say we have an e-commerce project that is going nicely.
+However, there is one enormous risk on the horizon, namely quite a lot of features.
+Each one is tested separately so nobody is sure how they will work in the real world.
 The team believes that the standard paths will work.
-However, no one is sure what kind of edge cases will come from the real world.
+However, nobody is sure what kind of edge test cases will come from the real world.

 • Exploratory Testing